calvin-c13/Syllabus-Automated-Google-Calendar/README.md

    - [Download Python](https://www.python.org/downloads/) if not already installed.

 2. **Google Developer OAuth Client ID Credentials:**
-   - Obtain OAuth client ID credentials from the [Google Developer Console](https://developers.google.com/workspace/guides/create-credentials#oauth-client-id).
+   - Obtain OAuth client ID credentials by following instructions from the [Google Calendar API Quickstart](https://developers.google.com/calendar/api/quickstart/python#authorize_credentials_for_a_desktop_application).

+3. **Folder with course syllabuses in pdf form**
+   - Ensure that all the courses you want to add to Google Calendar are in a single folder and are in pdf form.

+4. **Ensure the python script, credentials.json, and folder containing syllabuses are in the same working directory**

 ## Usage

 1. **Clone the Repository:**